aws-lumberyard-dev/o3de-multiplayersample/README.md

 3. StartMenu - An example menu to enable joining, hosting and connecting to servers.
 4. MultiplayerScriptingSample - An example of Multiplayer and scripting.

-Other levels in project are there for testing, performance evaluation purposes and can be ignored.
+Other levels in the project are there for testing or performance evaluation purposes and can be ignored.

 ## More Information
 * [O3DE Networking](https://o3de.org/docs/user-guide/networking/)